fightinggggg/HDPF/README.md

 # Output
 The output pf **HDPF** is a plain text in tsv format with 3 columns.
-Each column denotes the birth, death and lenght of persistent barcode
+Each column denotes the birth, death and lenght of persistent barcode.

 # Acknowledgement